OscarStrada/learning-git/README.md

 - git symbolic = "symbolic-ref HEAD: show branch reference of HEAD"
 - git sr = "undo last commit, **only works if you have not push to a remote repo** and keep changes"
 - git hr = "undo last commit, **only works if you have not push to a remote repo**"
+- git cco = "change last commit, could be just the message or add more file **only works if you have not push to a remote repo**"